-The DWQI has fifteen members - 6 members serve ex officio and 9 members are appointed, three each by the Governor, the Senate President, and the Speaker of the Assembly.
-Appointed members are from the academic scientific community, the public or the regulated public water supply systems.
+The DWQI has 15 members - six members serve ex officio and nine members are appointed, three each by the Governor, the Senate President, and the Speaker of the Assembly.
+Appointed members are from the academic scientific community, members public with background in environmental health and from regulated public water supply systems.
 The Chairman is designated by the Governor.

 Current Membership List

-The following subcommittees were established to address the main areas of concern outlined in the Act:
+The following subcommittees were established to address the main considerations for development of an MCLs::

 The Health Effects Subcommittee is responsible for recommending health-based levels for the contaminants listed in the Act and for developing an additional list of contaminants based on occurrence in NJ drinking waters.
 The statutory goals for these are:

 - For carcinogenic contaminants - establish a standard which would not, within the limits of medical, scientific and technological feasibility, permit cancer in more than one in one million persons ingesting the contaminant over a lifetime.